Hori's Naevus – Causes and Treatment Method

 Post-treatment for Hori's Naevus

-Results are usually noticed almost immediately after the first treatment session itself.
-You can often start noticing a visible lightening of the pigments after the first treatment session.
-From there on, the results only get better and better.
+Results are typically noticeable almost immediately after the initial treatment session.
+You may observe a visible lightening of the pigmentation right after the first session, with continued improvement in results thereafter.
 The healing process may bring about some amount of redness on the treated areas, but this will subside in a few hours.
 Remember to use Dr KT’s serum to moisturise the skin and use a sunscreen of not less than 30 SPF.